Nolte: Boring, Irrelevant Sunday Shows Suffer Steep Ratings Decline

 Watching Tim Russert grill a powerful politician — Democrat or Republican — was like watching Michael Jordan dunk — a thing of beauty.

-And the old pros never got angry or pissy or indignant like Chuck Todd and Jake Tapper and Mike Wallace and the rest do now.
+And the old pros never got angry or pissy or indignant like Chuck Todd and Jake Tapper and Chris Wallace and the rest do now.
 Those guys knew it was not about them or what they believe.
 Rather, it was about the guests, what our elected leaders believed.
 What a concept!

 What’s more, the talking head roundtable discussions that closed each show helped to contextualize the Big Interviews and were almost always enlightening in some way, or at least offered a moment or two of insight.
 In other words, after an hour, you felt better informed, so it was worth your time.